History of the Forts and Lighthouses of Salvador

 History of the Forts of Salvador de Bahia

-The city of Salvador was born under the sign of defense, since the first colonizing objective of the Portuguese was to ensure sovereignty over the discovered territory
+The city of Salvador was born under the sign of defence, as the main objective of the Portuguese colonisation was to ensure sovereignty over the discovered territory.

-The Forts were the main elements of the defense system of the colonial capital of Brazil.
-The old trenches, bastions and towers that occupied strategic places of defense gained walls and cannon batteries.
+Forts were the main elements of the defence system in Brazil’s colonial capital.
+The old trenches, bastions and towers, which occupied strategic defence sites, were given walls and cannon batteries.

-Some of the designs were the brainchild of the Portuguese military, while others were drawn up by military engineers from the Italian and French schools, hired by the colonial government, and show the use of the natural conditions of the land, not only for defense needs, but also for the exercise of the most beautiful plasticity.
+Some projects were the brainchild of the Portuguese military, while others were designed by military engineers from Italian and French schools, hired by the colonial government.
+These projects took advantage of the natural conditions of the terrain, not only for defence needs, but also for architectural plasticity.

-Later, the wall was enlarged and reinforced with stone and lime, gaining bastions on the side facing the sea (through which the corsairs approached) and towers encased in the gates facing São Bento and Carmo.
+Later, the wall was extended and reinforced with stone and lime, adding bastions facing the sea (which was where the corsairs approached) and towers on the gates facing São Bento and Carmo.

-In the 17th century, the old wall gave way to an efficient system of defense in depth, with trenches, ramparts and fortifications, built in strategic places and armed according to the evolution of the art of war.
+In the 17th century, the old wall was replaced by an efficient system of defence in depth, with trenches, ramparts and fortifications built in strategic places and armed according to the evolution of the art of war.

-In 1624, this defense system organized a heroic resistance against the Dutch, but was defeated by the great superiority of the enemy.
+In 1624, this defence system organised a heroic resistance against the Dutch, but was defeated by the great superiority of the enemy.

 1. Chronology of the Construction of the Forts of Salvador